CISM Training

 Assisting Individuals In Crisis & Group Crisis Intervention Training

 Critical Incident Stress Management (CISM) is the standard of care in public safety organizations.
-This training combines two core coursesAssisting Individuals in Crisis and Group Crisis Intervention—to teach core CISM techniques through instruction and practical group exercises.
+This training is two core courses—Assisting Individuals in Crisis and Group Crisis Intervention—to teach core CISM techniques through instruction and practical group exercises.
 Participants will gain the skills to reduce acute stress, provide support, and make appropriate referrals.

 WHO SHOULD ATTEND?